 We designed the Academy of Change to be a unique professional development journey.

-The programme is free to take part in, with four of the modules delivered via webinars and two held in the first year as workshops in Germany, and in the second year online, providing people with the chance to meet and network with people from all over the world who are on a similar mission.
+The programme was free to take part in, with four of the modules delivered via webinars and two held in the first year as workshops in Germany, (in the second/third years all online), providing people with the chance to meet and network with people from all over the world who are on a similar mission.
 A course website provides further learning materials including explanatory videos, presentations, podcast and articles.

 We designed the content to systematically take people through the process of designing and implementing a behaviour change intervention, combining behavioural theory with hands on tools, creativity, practical advice, and additional insight from external guest speakers and fellow participants.